ToshioCP/Gtk4-tutorial/src/sec28.src.md

 It is a list of GFileInfo, which holds information of files under a directory.
 It has "attributes" property.
 It specifies what attributes is kept in each GFileInfo.
-"standard::name" is a name of the file.
+  - "standard::name" is a name of the file.
+  - "standard::icon" is a GIcon object of the file
-"standard::size" is the file size.
+  - "standard::size" is the file size.
-"time::modified" is the date and time the file was last modified.
+  - "time::modified" is the date and time the file was last modified.
 - 29-79: The first GtkColumnViewColumn object.
 There are four properties, "title", "expand", factory" and "sorter".
 - 31: Sets the "title" property with "Name".